Unboxed-Software/solana-course/content/durable-nonces.md

 - Durable transactions have no expiration date unlike regular transactions that have an expiration date of 150 blocks (~80-90 seconds).
 - After signing a durable transaction you can store it in a database or a file or send it to another device to submit it later.
 - A durable transactions is made using a nonce account.
 A nonce account holds the authority and the nonce value which replaces the recent blockhash to make a durable transaction
-- Durable transaction must start with an `advanceNonce` instruction, and the nonce authority has to be a signer in the transaction.
+- Durable transactions must start with an `advanceNonce` instruction, and the nonce authority has to be a signer in the transaction.
 - If the transaction fails for any reason other than the nonce advanced instruction the nonce will still get advanced, even though all other instruction will get reverted.

 # Overview